treweathers/Java_Developer/Course_1.6.md

 The `processArray()` method throws an `ArrayIndexOutOfBoundsException` that goes unhandled, resulting in a program crash.

 ### 4. Differences Between RuntimeException and Exception
 Java classifies exceptions as either `RuntimeExceptions` (unchecked) or other `Exceptions` (checked).
-Unchecked exceptions, like the `IllegalArgumentExceptio`n that we've seen already, don't require the `throws` declaration in the function signature.
+Unchecked exceptions, like the `IllegalArgumentException` that we've seen already, don't require the `throws` declaration in the function signature.
 Checked exceptions, however, do require checking at compile time to ensure proper catching or declaration.
 Here is an example:

     public class Main {
       public static void main(String[] args) {